GPCsolutions/wordpress-google-apps-login/readme.txt

 In particular, other plugins may conflict with each other, and different WordPress versions and configurations may render your site insecure.

+= Does it conflict with any other plugins? =

+Yes, sometimes conflicts can arise.
+We have built workarounds for some problems, and would always appreciate your feedback to resolve any issues you might encounter yourself.

+One known issue is with iThemes Security: the settings 'filter suspicious query strings' and 'filter long URL strings' can both cause intermittent conflicts and should be turned off if you are happy with the implications.

 = How does it compare to other 3rd party auth plugins? =

 Google Apps Login uses the latest secure OAuth2 authentication recommended by Google.
 Other 3rd party authentication plugins